 DHCP Setting Select Enabled to get an IP address from the LAN or Disabled to use a fixed IP address.
 Controller IP Address Enter the default IP address to use if a network is not available or if DHCP is disabled.
 Network Netmask Enter the default netmask to use if a network is not available or if DHCP is disabled.
 Network Gateway Enter the default gateway address to use if a network is not available or if DHCP is disabled.
 DNS Server Enter the default DNS server IP address to use if DHCP is disabled.
-TCP Timeout Do not change from the default of 1 second unless directed to be technical service.
-The TCP Timeout should only be increased if the VTouch live connection is being Reset du to slow cellular connection speed.
+TCP Timeout Do not change from the default of 1 second unless directed to by techical service.
+The TCP Timeout should only be increased if the VTouch live connection is being Reset due to slow cellular connection speed.
 VTouch Status Select Enabled to activate a connection to VTouch, or Disabled to stop sending data and alarms to VTouch.
 LiveConnect Status Select Enabled to allow the ability to access the controller programming and log files remotely using VTouch, or Disabled to prevent remote connection to the controller using VTouch.
 The controller can still send data and alarms to VTouch, but the Live-Connect icon will not appear on the VTouch webpages.
 Update Period Enter the time between data updates being sent to VTouch.
 Reply Timeout Enter the maximum time allowed for VTouch to respond.

-5.4.4 Network Details
+5.4.4 Ethernet Details

-The Network Details are for information only and display the network settings currently in use, and the recent history of the VTouch connection.
+The Ethernet Details are for information only and display the Ethernet settings currently in use, and the recent history of the VTouch connection.
+Will not appear if a WiFi-Only type WiFi card is installed.

-Alarms Displays any active Network-related alarms DHCP Status Displays if the connection to the LAN using DHCP was successful or not.
+Alarms Displays any active Ethernet-related alarms DHCP Status Displays if the connection to the LAN using DHCP was successful or not.
 Controller IP Address Displays the IP address that the controller is currently using.
 Network Netmask Displays the netmask address that the controller is currently using.
 Network Gateway Displays the gateway address that the controller is currently using.
 DNS Server Displays the DNS server address that the controller is currently using.
 MAC Address Displays the MAC address of the Ethernet card.
 Last VTouch Config Displays the date and time of the last attempt to send configuration data to the VTouch server.
 Last VTouch Data Displays the date and time of the last attempt to send a data to the VTouch server.
-Last VTouch Data Displays the date and time of the last attempt to send a data to the V Touch server.